Covered and Uncovered storage for your boat.

 If you are not going to be using your boat for long extended periods of time, you have several options for storing your boat: boat storage units, outdoor boat storage units, and dry racks.
 The dry storage yards can also offer RV storage or storage for any other type of vehicle.
 Some of these outside boat parking spaces are covered spaces with a roof to protect from direct contact with the sun.
 These covered parking spaces provide protection from the harmful effects of UV rays that can fade the exterior finishes of any boat.

 2 Indoor Boat Storage Units

 If your boat is not too large, you may be able to store your boat in an indoor boat storage unit.
 It's a great way to protect your boat from the elements and know that it is safe and well cared for.
-Some people leave their boat outdoors, but that can be hard on the hull, motor, and other boat systems, especially if they live in an area where the weather can get very cold, very hot, or face other extremes.
+Some people leave their boat outdoors, but that can be hard on the hull, motor, and other boat systems, especially if they live in an area, like Chicago, Seattle or New York, where the weather can get very cold, very hot, or face other extremes.
 Even in mild climates, boats that are stored indoors and cared for properly tend to last longer and operate better, so it's worth storing your boat that way.
 It can save you a lot on maintenance.